-Some ER doctors may not take enough time to properly understand a patient’s symptoms, or they might fail to look at a patient’s available medical history before making an important decision.
-Because of this, ER doctors may order incorrect tests and therefore misdiagnose a patient.
+Some ER doctors may not take enough time to understand a patient’s symptoms properly, or they might fail to look at a patient’s available medical history before making an important decision.
+Because of this, ER doctors may order incorrect tests and misdiagnose a patient.

 Delayed diagnosis or Failure to Diagnose

-Failing to diagnose a severe or life-threatening medical condition, or not diagnosing it at all, are additional forms of medical malpractice.
-Given the same circumstances, if another ER doctor would’ve been able to make the correct diagnosis at the right time or identify a serious medical condition before serious consequences, the physician may have committed medical malpractice.
+Failing to diagnose a severe or life-threatening medical condition or not diagnosing it at all are additional forms of medical malpractice.
+Given the same circumstances, if another ER doctor would’ve been able to make the correct diagnosis at the right time or identify a serious medical condition before severe consequences, the physician may have committed medical malpractice.

 Improper Patient Discharge

-Improper patient discharge occurs when a patient is discharged from the ER too soon, and has to return to the ER because of the same or more serious symptoms.
+Improper patient discharge occurs when a patient is discharged from the ER too soon and has to return to the ER because of the same or more severe symptoms.
 In addition, when a patient leaves the ER, the ER doctor should have given the patient direct follow-up directions, such as instructions for any further treatment or necessary medications.

 If you’ve suffered an injury due to an improper patient discharge or due to your ER doctor’s failure to provide follow-up instructions, you may have a valid medical malpractice claim.

 Another form of improper patient discharge is called patient dumping.
-Patient dumping occurs when a doctor refuses medical care or transfers a patient due to financial reasons (i.e lack of insurance or patient’s inability to pay).
-Under the Emergency Medical Treatment and Active Labor Act (EMTALA), which is a federal law that applies to all hospitals that receive Medicare funding, an emergency room cannot reject any patient or refuse to provide them with medical treatment under any circumstances.
+Patient dumping occurs when a doctor refuses medical care or transfers a patient for financial reasons (i.e., lack of insurance or inability to pay).
+Under the Emergency Medical Treatment and Active Labor Act (EMTALA), a federal law that applies to all hospitals that receive Medicare funding, an emergency room cannot reject any patient or refuse to provide them with medical treatment under any circumstances.

 Despite your inability to pay, the ER is obligated to provide some sort of medical screening and stabilize your condition as best as possible.

-Under the EMTALA, the hospital is the only one liable, not the ER physician.
-Patient dumping is another form of emergency room negligence, and the consequences can result in extremely painful injuries.
+Under the EMTALA, the hospital is liable, not the ER physician.
+Patient dumping is another form of emergency room negligence, and the consequences can result in severe injuries.